datanav/docs/technical/unieconomy-tripletex.rst

 Unieconomy Customers to Tripletex Customer
 ------------------------------------------
-Every Unieconomy Customers will be synchronized with a Tripletex Customer.

-If a matching Tripletex Customer already exists, the Unieconomy Customers will be merged with the existing one.
-If no matching Tripletex Customer is found, a new Tripletex Customer will be created.
+Before any synchronization can take place, a link between a Unieconomy Customers and a Tripletex Customer must be established.

 A Unieconomy Customers will merge with a Tripletex Customer if one of the following property combinations match: